edammer/GOparallel/README.md

 ######################## END OF PARAMETER VARIABLES ###################################################################################

 source("GOparallel-FET.R")
-GOparallel()  # parameters must be set in global environment as above; no defaults are specified for the function or passed to it.
+GOparallel()  # parameters are set in global environment as above; if not set, the function falls back to defaults and looks for all inputs available.
+              # priority is given to modulesInMemory

 ```
 ## Other Notes
 Requires R packages: piano, WGCNA, curl, doParallel, rvest, ontologyIndex, NMF, stringr.